langerak/superbackup/README.md

 * MongoDB
 * PostgreSQL

-Also the supported operating systems need to be expanded to:
+Also the supported operating systems needs to be expanded to:

 * (Open)Suse
-* Gentoo
-* Slackware
+* Fedora